CANCELLED - The transformation of Nottingham Castle

 Tim is Finance Director of Nottinghamshire County Cricket Club and leads the club’s community engagement work.
 Has worked for a number of companies in Lincoln and Nottinghamshire across a variety of sectors.
 Tim sees himself not as an accountant, but as having a business developmental role.
 He has good small business and community organisation experience and has already contributed to the development of Inspire’s approach to financial management.

-Liz has worked for Nottinghamshire Libraries for 17 years in a variety of roles, starting as a trainee at Mansfield Library before doing her MA in Librarianship at the University of Sheffield, continuing to work at Mansfield Library on Saturdays as a library assistant.
-After university, Liz became a Children’s Librarian and went on to lead on refurbishment projects at Mansfield and West Bridgford Libraries.
-In her current role as Principal Librarian for Community Partnerships, Liz enjoys working with partner organisations, library staff and volunteers to make smaller libraries more sustainable and community orientated.
-Liz is committed to libraries and Inspire as a whole, and takes particular interest in exploring innovative services through digital platforms and ensuring that customers are at the heart of what Inspire does.
+Liz has worked for Nottinghamshire Libraries for 18 years in a variety of roles, starting as a trainee at Mansfield Library before doing her MA in Librarianship at the University of Sheffield whilst continuing to work at Mansfield Library as a Saturday Library Assistant.
+After University, Liz became a Children’s Librarian and went on to lead on refurbishment projects at Mansfield and West Bridgford Libraries and developing Inspire's Community Partnership Libraries in her role a Principal Librarian for Community Partnerships.
+Now Projects and Logistics Manager, Liz leads on Capital and smaller projects across the whole of Inspire, and along with a small team, is responsible for ensuring that our buildings are well managed and maintained.
+Liz takes particular interest in cost efficiency and sustainability within our sites and is committed to providing excellent customer service for our customers.

 Peter was appointed to the role of Chief Executive of Inspire in January 2016.
 Before that, from June 2007, he was Group Manager of Libraries, Archives, Information and Learning at Nottinghamshire County Council.